ETIMC/Report/typst/sections/Sprint 2.typ

   caption: [Codesnippet from the function: `def read_nfc(self)` in nfc_handler.py.]
 ) <listing:NFCDisplay>

 In the initial circuit design, both the NFC reader and the display were intended to operate on a shared SPI bus.
 However, upon integrating the display, the NFC reader began exhibiting unstable behavior, failing to consistently recognize cards.
-To resolve this issue, several potential causes were investigated, including the possibility of timing conflicts arising from shared use of the Pico's internal timer.
+To resolve this issue, several potential causes were investigated, including the possibility of timing conflicts arising from shared use of the Pico's internal timers.
 Efforts were also made to interpret error messages generated under the shared SPI configuration.
-Ultimately, after numerous attempts, the circuit design was revised so that each component operated on a dedicated SPI bus, which successfully resolved the issues.
+Ultimately, it was decided that the display and NFC reader should be allocated separate SPI busses in a later iteration.

 ==== Potentiometers and multiplexer <sec:potsSprint2>
 To accommodate the requirement of integrating four potentiometers into the circuit, a multiplexer was chosen to address the limitation of available GPIO pins on the Pico.
 The specific component selected for this purpose was the Texas Instruments 74HC4051 multiplexer #text(red)[cite].